Connect with us

 The first thing that we need to do is pick our first installation spot, Sun Tzu’s work may be the best guide for doing this, but again basically we are looking for a place off the beaten path, and there are many natural clearings where edge material and small stuff can be chopped up easily with a machete, the ground turned or not, and no clearing of larger plants.

-Getting started with the agricultural part we want to make a pile of chop, start digging a hole, that is our soil mine for a time and could be a spring or other use hole later on.
+Getting started with the agricultural part we want to make a pile of chop, and start digging a hole, that is our soil mine for a time and could be a spring or other use hole later on.
 So if we can find seeps let’s do that and start mining a piece of our soil mix from there.
+Mini dry wood shacks.

 If there is some rock we could break that up or use it as it comes, and if there is some larger stick we can use them as whole pieces or burn them for soil ash, we can also start powerful bio-char type processes.
 The options can be very optimized and are very dynamic in terms of direction.